msysbio/microbetag/docs/cytoApp.md

 Please make sure you set the input type as `abundance_table` and you select the correct [taxonomy scheme](./input.md#input-files).
-It is crucial to also set the [FlashWeave related parameters](./faq.md#what-is-sensitive-and-heterogeneous-in-flashweave) in a way they address your abundance table idiosyncracy.
+It is crucial to also set the [FlashWeave related parameters](./faq.md#what-is-sensitive-and-heterogeneous-in-flashweave) in a way they address your abundance table idiosyncrasy.

 {: .important}